luqman7/php-auth-assignment/README.md

 # Kiddocare Assignment

-Thank you for applying to our PHP Developer position at Kiddocare.
-For our selection process, we would require that you complete this assignment and submit it to us before 5pm, 11th September 2021, Kuala Lumpur time.
+Thank you for applying to our PHP Developer position at Corrad.
+For our selection process, we would require that you complete this assignment and submit it to us based on allocated time for you by the moderator.

 Please read the instructions carefully.